 Figure 2: CBOE SPX Volatility Index (VIX)

 Although every bear market feels more extreme than the last, in some ways this one actually is.
-For example, historically it took the US stock market an average of about one year to reach bear market status (i.e. -20%).
+For example, historically it took the US stock market an average of over 10 months (close to one-year) to reach bear market status (i.e. -20%).
 In 2020, it took the S&P 500 just 22 days, the fastest bear market on record.

 Figure 3: S&P 500 Bear Market Statistics Since 1956

 The worst part may be the uncertainty of what’s to come.
 It’s impossible to know what happens next and that’s very uncomfortable to think about.
 However, it’s important to establish realistic expectations to avoid being caught totally off guard and overreacting.

 First, I’m clearly not a healthcare expert, but it’s reasonable to expect news of the CV outbreak to get worse before better.
 Looking at how CV unraveled in other regions provides an idea of how things may escalate.
 In the near-term, even if CV is contained increasing testing may still lead to a “spike” in the number of cases.
 This is not a reason for panic, it’s just setting realistic expectations.

 The negative news flow will likely further impact markets.
 With that in mind, we should recognize the current bear market has not been severe relative to history.
 For example, the average bear market loss over the past 60 years was -36% (median of -34%), based on the S&P 500.
 That means current losses haven’t even reached “average” levels.
 Consider that the US stock market fell more than -50% during the Great Financial Crisis.
 And during the Great Depression, losses exceeded -80%.